holden-harris/SREM-data-synthesis/Water-quality/Krig-and-map/README.md

    where \(d(x_i, x_0)\) is distance between points and \(p = 2\) is the inverse-distance power.

 5. **Generate and plot monthly rasters:**
-   Each interpolated surface is converted to a raster layer, labeled with its month-year (e.g., `Jan1997`), and plotted for quick visualization.
+   Like the krige maps, each interpolated surface is converted to a raster layer, labeled with its month-year (e.g., `Jan1997`), and plotted for quick visualization.
 Each monthly raster is appended to the appropriate variable-specific stack (e.g., `sal.idw.stack` for salinity).

 ---